josephearl/awesome-retrospectives/README.md

 * [Fun Retro](http://funretro.github.io/distributed/) - Distributed retrospective board with voting.
 * [Ideaboardz](http://www.ideaboardz.com) - Distributed retrospective board with voting and export functionality.
-* [Retrium](https://www.retrium.com) - Commercial distributed retrospective tools with a number of retrospective styles.
+* [Retrium](https://www.retrium.com) - Commercial distributed retrospective tools with a number of retrospective activities.

+## Books

+For when you want to learn more in-depth information about retrospectives:

+* [Agile Retrospectives: Making Good Teams Great](https://pragprog.com/book/dlret/agile-retrospectives) - A book on running retrospectives.
+* [Project Retrospectives: A Handbook for Team Reviews](http://www.dorsethouse.com/books/pr.html) - One of the earliest books on running retrospectives.

+## Articles

+For when you want information on specific issues or tips for improving your retrospectives:

+* [Inside Atlassian: seven steps for better retrospectives](https://www.atlassian.com/blog/agile/retrospectives-atlassian) - Tips for structuring and facilitating retrospectives.